ccn-ccn/MyNetworkSocial/README.md

 ### **Step 3: Incentivized Distribution (MYNW)**

-* Online users automatically distribute pinned content and earn MYNW token rewards
+* Online users automatically share pinned content and can earn MYNW token rewards
-* Rewards increase with increased app usage (Proof of Distribution model)
+* More active users have higher chances of earning rewards (Proof of Distribution model)
-* Cash out MYNW for stablecoins in app
+* Cash out MYNW for stablecoins directly in the app

 ## **Tokenized Distribution Model**